 The solebar detailing (13) comes contained in its own little fret.
-See Fig. 1 below.
+See Fig. 2 below.
 On it you will find fabricated axle spring stops, two sorts of number plates, label clips and a rectangle that is actually a block of wood on the real thing.
-I have no idea what the purpose of the last item is but the rectangular block of wood was quite common.
-By far the most common type of number plates were the D type.
+I have no idea what the purpose of the last item is but it was quite common.
+By far the most common type of number plate were the D type but the circular ones could also be found on early build steel minerals.
 If you're really brave there are half etched holes that can be pressed out to represent the rivets on the round type.
 The positions of all this stuff varied so check your prototype.
 The details can be soldered on or glued.
 If you wish to glue the detail on its best left until the chassis is assembled.